 3 Reasons Why You Should Try Margin Trading

-Unique to margin trading is the ability for users to invest multiple assets as collateral to trade with leverage.
-For example, investors can use their BTC and ETH or BUSD and USDT as collateral.
+Unique to margin trading is the ability for users to invest multiple assets as collateral to trade with leverage, including BTC, ETH, BNB, BUSD, and USDT, to name a few.

 Margin trading opens up arbitrage opportunities in the futures markets, especially when funding rates are volatile.

 After following or trading in the cryptocurrency markets for some time, perhaps performing spot and futures trades, the idea of trading with margin might have caught your attention.
-Not only does trading with margin offer an interactive experience, but it can also become a successful source of income.
-That is, of course, if carefully and strategically executed.
+Margin trading not only offers an interactive experience, but it can also become a successful source of income when implementing a robust risk management strategy.

-Trading crypto with margin requires experience and knowledge about how markets operate.
-Given that, Binance offers some of the best margin trading options for traders, and below we’ll discuss why it just might be a good option for you.
+Margin trading requires experience and knowledge about how markets operate.
+Binance makes margin trading easy by offering some of the best options and learning material for cryptocurrency traders.
+In this article, we’ll discuss why margin trading might be a good option for you.

-Margin trading blends elements of spot and futures trading to allow investors to trade cryptocurrencies with leverage.
-Similar to spot trading (directly buying or selling an asset), margin involves the immediate exchange of a crypto asset.
-The difference is the ability to incorporate leverage into these trades, multiplying the trade value anywhere from 2X to 10X, as is possible with futures contracts.
+Margin trading blends elements of the spot and futures markets to allow investors to trade cryptocurrencies with leverage.
+Similar to spot trading (directly buying or selling an asset), margin involves the immediate exchange of a digital asset.
+The main difference is the ability to incorporate leverage into these trades, multiplying the trade value anywhere from 2X to 10X, as is possible with futures contracts.

 Margin trading has its own characteristics beyond these two basic concepts as well.
-For instance, to utilize leveraged funds, traders must invest collateral (known as margin) and then select the desired leverage they wish to trade (2x, 10x, etc.).
+For instance, to utilize leveraged funds, traders must allocate collateral and select the desired leverage they wish to use on their positions.

-Margin trading is used in several cases; one of the most popular use cases is to hedge against a portfolio or other asset.
+Margin trading is used in several cases, but one of the most popular use cases is to hedge against a portfolio or other asset.
 Hedging involves opening new positions that negatively correlate with existing positions.
 Investors and traders hedge their portfolios as a form of insurance to mitigate potential losses.

 3 Reasons Why You Should Try Margin Trading

-Exotic pairs - Margin trading offers access to exotic trading pairs.
+Exotic Pairs - Margin trading offers access to exotic trading pairs.
 This involves two cryptocurrencies paired together (e.g. BTC and ETH).
-Instead of buying or selling the currencies themselves, the trader is speculating on the relative performance of the two.
+Instead of buying or selling these digital assets, traders can speculate on the relative performance of the two.
 With Binance, traders can trade pairs with leverage of up to 10X.
-Keep in mind that the more volatile an asset’s price is, the less liquidity the market will hold for it.
+Keep in mind that the more volatile a token is, the less liquidity the market will hold for it.
 This is because the asset is less reliable to bet on, causing fewer trades to be established in that market.

-Multi-assets collateral - Unique to margin trading is the ability for users to invest multiple assets as collateral to borrow leverage.
+Multi-Assets Collateral - Unique to margin trading is the ability for users to invest multiple assets as collateral to borrow leverage.
 On Binance, this can be done in the cross margin mode.
-So instead of investing BTC only into a BTC-based margin trade, investors can use their BTC and ETH, or BUSD, USDT, and so on, to denominate their collateral.
-Investing multiple assets as collateral allows traders to operate with more flexibility when opening trades.
+Instead of allocating BTC only into a BTC-based margin trade, investors can use their BTC and ETH, or BUSD, USDT, and so on, to denominate their collateral.
+Allocating multiple assets as collateral allows traders to operate with more flexibility when opening trades.

-[Step 2] Before you begin trading, please note that you are required to complete a short quiz.
-All users must obtain a 100% passing rate before trading on margin.
+Step 2 - Before you begin trading, please note that you are required to complete a short quiz.
+All users must obtain a 100% score before trading on margin.

-[Step 3] Then, you will be able to transfer funds into your new Margin Trading Wallet.
-For example, you can transfer BTC, ETH, and BNB from their Exchange Wallet to their Margin Wallet.
-These funds will act as collateral to any borrowed funds incorporated in a margin trade and determine how much you can borrow (3x, 5x, 10x etc.).
+Step 3 - Then, you will be able to transfer funds into your new Margin Trading Wallet.
+For instance, you can transfer BTC, ETH, and BNB from your Exchange Wallet to your Margin Wallet.
+These funds will act as collateral to any borrowed funds incorporated in a margin trade and determine how much capital you can borrow.

-[Step 4] Click [Borrow/Repay], enter the amount you wish to borrow, note the hourly interest rate, and click [Confirm Borrow].
+Step 4 - Click [Borrow/Repay] and enter the amount you wish to borrow.
+Please note the hourly interest rate, and click [Confirm Borrow].
 The funds will be credited to your margin account (which can be checked under your balance/margin button).
 The balance dashboard comes with a margin level gauge that relates the risk level to the borrowed funds, collateral you hold, and the market value.
 Margin level can be calculated as such: Margin Level = Total Asset Value / (Total Borrowed + Total Accrued Interest)

-[Step 5] If your margin level decreases, you either need to increase your collateral or reduce your loan.
-A margin level of 1.1 will automatically be liquidated, or in other words, Binance will sell the positions at market price to repay the loan.
+Step 5 - If your margin level decreases, you either need to increase your collateral or reduce your loan.
+A margin level of 1.1 will automatically liquidate your account, in other words, Binance will sell the positions at market price to repay the loan.

 For further in-depth instructions and to learn how to repay debts owed, please see our Academy article on Binance Margin Trading Guide.

-Read the following support items for more information:
+Read the following articles for more information about margin trading: